Sohamnaik/Winter-Arc-2026/README.md

 | 3 | **Programming** | Deliberate practice + open-source contributions, not just tutorials |
 | 4 | **Fitness & clean diet** | Train regularly, no junk, no added sugar |
 | 5 | **Relationships** | Actively build and maintain the connections that matter |

-Math isn't a forced daily checkbox — it's real study, tracked as a topic checklist in `syllabus/mathematics.md` instead.
-Same for the exam syllabus itself and the programming roadmap — see **Syllabus Progress** below.

-This isn't a vibe, it's a system — the habit stack James Clear talks about in *Atomic Habits*: small daily reps, tracked honestly, compounding for 122 days.

 ---